bjornjorgensen/dapla-project/doc/jupyter-dependency-management.md

 ## Virtual environments

-To create a virtual environment for your project, run these from an R session/notebook inside the project folder:
+To create a virtual environment for your project, run these from an R session/notebook *located **inside** the project directory* (The "project directory" is a new directory/folder you create inside the home directory `/home/jovyan`):

 `library(renv)`

 `renv::init()`

-A folder called `renv` containing your virtual environment with its own library should now have been created next to the notebook from which you ran the `renv::init()` command.
-You can now install, uninstall and load packages as usual.
-The function used to save a list of your dependencies into a lockfile is `renv::snapshot()`*, and to restore the environment from this lockfile, use `renv::restore()`.
+A folder called `renv` containing your virtual environment with its own library should now have been created next to the notebook from which you ran the `renv::init()` command, which should be inside your project directory.
+You can now install, uninstall and load packages (into your project renv) as usual.
+The function used to save a list of your dependencies into a lockfile is `renv::snapshot()`.
+To restore the environment specified in the lockfile, use `renv::restore()`.

 Read the complete [renv documentation here](https://rstudio.github.io/renv/articles/renv.html).
+Please refer to the renv docs and google when you meet problems and errors while using renv, before asking #hjelp_dapla.

 ---
 ***NOTE!**